SuadeLabs/fire/documentation/properties/type.md

 From [Investopedia][investopedia-education-loan]:

 > An education loan is a sum of money borrowed to finance post-secondary education or higher education-related expenses.
 Education loans are intended to cover the cost of tuition, books and supplies, and living expenses while the borrower is in the process of pursuing a degree.
 Payments are often deferred while students are in college and, depending on the lender, for an additional six-month period after earning a degree.

+### demand

+A loan with no fixed term or repayment schedule.
+It can be recalled upon the lender's request, assuming the notice required by the provisions of the loan are met.

 ### other